RoyLab42/QData.Net/README.md

 ## Introduction

-It used to be a nightmare when implementing MVC controllers for different kinds of data accesses.
-Take the `PersonModel` as an example, you may implement different kinds of services to satisfy different user requirements such as:
+It used to be a nightmare when implementing MVC controllers for different kinds of data access requirements.
+Take the `PersonModel` as an example, you may implement different kinds of services such as:

 ```csharp
 [HttpGet("/genderis/{gender}")]